yhagio/tutorialedge.net/content/typescript/typescript-mongodb-beginners-tutorial.md

 author: "Elliot Forbes"
 tags: ["typescript", "mongodb"]
 series: ["typescript"]
+image: "typescript.png"
 twitter: "https://twitter.com/Elliot_F"
 ---

 ## Introduction

-In this tutorial, we are going to look at what it takes in order to connect to, and work with a mongodb instance within your TypeScript based application.

-We'll be building a very simple REST API that will allow you to store, query, update and delete books from a book table within your MongoDB instance.
+In this tutorial, we'll be building a very simple REST API that will allow you to store, query, update and delete books from a book table within your MongoDB instance.
 This will hopefully cover everything you need to get a basic project up yourself for your own side projects.

 ## Setting Up A MongoDB Database with Docker